-As I discussed in my last post, sometimes it is difficult to find a lymphedema therapist.
-However, once you have found a therapist, what exactly can you expect from your lymphedema treatment program?
-Of course, all therapists are individuals and not all therapists practice the same way.
-However, there are a few things to look for to ensure you are getting good lymphedema therapy.
+As I discussed in my last post, finding a lymphedema therapist is sometimes difficult.
+However, what can you expect from your lymphedema treatment program once you have found a therapist?
+Of course, all therapists are individuals, and not all therapists practice the same way.
+However, there are a few things to consider to ensure you get good lymphedema therapy.

 WHAT TO EXPECT AT YOUR LYMPHEDEMA TREATMENT

 In general, your overall treatment of your lymphedema will begin with an evaluation.
-Your therapist will not only measure limb volume, but also will identify functional goals and limitations.
-Your therapist will then come up with a treatment program for your complete decongestive therapy (CDT).
-This will include manual lymphatic drainage (MLD), multi-layer compression bandaging, compression garments, therapeutic exercises and self care.
-Some therapists may also use pneumatic pumps, Kinesio tape and aquatic therapy.
+Your therapist will not only measure limb volume but also will identify functional goals and limitations.
+Your therapist will then develop a treatment program for your complete decongestive therapy (CDT).
+This will include manual lymphatic drainage (MLD), multi-layer compression bandaging, compression garments, therapeutic exercises, and self-care.
+Some therapists may also use pneumatic pumps, Kinesio tape, and aquatic therapy.

 EVALUATION OF YOUR LYMPHEDEMA

 Starting with the evaluation and throughout your lymphedema treatment, you want to be as involved as your therapist.
-Lymphedema is a chronic disease and the more informed you are, the better you will be able to maintain and control your disease.
-Likewise, the more you inform your therapist about your medical history, the better able they will be to assist you in your treatment and healing.
+Lymphedema is a chronic disease; the more informed you are, the better you can maintain and control your condition.
+Likewise, the more you inform your therapist about your medical history, the better they will assist you in your treatment and healing.

 YOUR TREATMENT PLAN

-Once your therapist has completed the evaluation, she will come up with a treatment program for your Complete Decongestive Therapy (CDT).
-Linda Roherty PT, CLT-LANA notes that, “In Germany, it is five days a week.
-Yes, that model can be adopted in the USA.
+Once your therapist has completed the evaluation, she will develop a treatment program for your Complete Decongestive Therapy (CDT).
+Linda Roherty, PT, CLT-LANA, notes, “In Germany, it is five days a week.
+So yes, that model can be adopted in the USA.
 Four to five times a week for two to three weeks for an uncomplicated limb, then three times a week for two weeks.”

-Different clinics and therapists may recommend different schedules, but studies have shown that scheduling the appointments this way is the most effective.
-Linda Hodgkins, MS OTR/L CLT-LANA, gave a keynote speech at the 2019 Klose Lymphedema Conference in which she explains how and why it’s best to schedule appointments close together rather than spreading them out over a longer period of time.
-Each appointment will last between 60-90 minutes.
-“A therapist cannot expect to do MLD and bandage in any less than 60 minutes,” Roherty said.
+Different clinics and therapists may recommend different schedules, but studies have shown that scheduling appointments this way is the most effective.
+Linda Hodgkins, MS OTR/L CLT-LANA, gave a keynote speech at the 2019 Klose Lymphedema Conference.
+She explained how and why it’s to schedule appointments close together rather than spread them out over a more extended period.
+As a result, each appointment will last between 60-90 minutes.
+“A therapist cannot expect to do MLD and bandage in less than 60 minutes,” Roherty said.